apostrophecms/apostrophe-rich-text-permalinks/README.md

 You may successfully create permalinks to any type of document that has a `_url` property when loaded, i.e. pieces that have corresponding `pieces-pages`, as well as regular pages.

+## Changing the label and buttons

+By default, the new item on the "Link Type" dropdown and the "Browse" button both get labels based on the type of document you are joining with.
+But if you want to change this language, or you are using an array of types and find the word "Documents" underwhelming, you can set the `browseLabel` and `typeLabel` options of this module as you see fit.

 ## Things to be aware of

 **While users are logged in with editing privileges,** the link will look like this: